CopernicaMarketingSoftware/Documentation/Yothalot/phpapi.md

 The [Yothalot\Path](copernica-docs:Yothalot/php-path "Path") class can be used for converting absolute pathnames into pathnames that are relative to the GlusterFS mount point, and the other way around.
+This is especial useful if you use different mount points on different servers.

 The [Yothalot\Input](copernica-docs:Yothalot/php-input "Input") and [Yothalot\Output](copernica-docs:Yothalot/php-output "Output") classes allow you